ihmcroboticsdocs/ihmcroboticsdocs.github.io/README.md

 Note: DO NOT run docusaurus-init as this will regenerate docusaurus template files

+- cd into websitedocs/website and run the command:

+npm install --save

+to generate the node_modules folder.

 - Make the changes mentioned above in "FRAMEWORK AND HOW TO NAVIGATE" to edit the websitedocs directory contents according to your project.
 - Create the documentation pages as md files and place them in the docs folder (or if you have static html pages put them in website/static).
 - If you want to make other edits, I suggest consulting https://docusaurus.io/docs/en/installation for more instructions.
 NOTE: The framework is set up in such a way that each project repo links to the main website but docusaurus is not really suited for integrating contributions from multiple repos into one website, we are able to get away with this through some fiddling with siteConfig.js and hard links, but you may find that some edits cause weird behavior).